Roland Hartbane

 Roland swore the Oath of the Ancients because it was the oath sworn by every knight who took him in.
 The oath of the order.
 It wasn’t a theological choice.
 It was a family tradition, the only real family he’s ever had.

-On his name day, Roland was knighted and pledged to find out whether his father, the White Stag, yet lives.
+Roland was knighted at age eighteen and pledged to find out whether his father, the White Stag, yet lives.
+He has searched for fifteen years without word.

 Why Orcish

 After being abandoned by his elven mother, Roland decided that what elves despise can’t be that bad.
-He learned Orcish to judge orcs for himself and find out if they were truly as hateful as elves always said.
+He learned Orcish to understand orc culture and judge them for himself, after being told orcs killed his father.

 Faith